Violence Jack: Violence Jack: Evil Town

 Riled by the lingering presence of Jack, Section B launches a surprise attack on Section A; as Aila predicted, A's leaders turn on one another in an attempt to survive, resulting in the near total destruction of the group.
 The survivors flee to Section C just as the women finish their own tunnel out of Hell City.
 Section B raiders arrive and finish off Section A, then begin assaulting the women.
-Jack defeats the raiders, killing Blue and severely wounding Mad Saurus.
+Jack arrives in time to rescue Section C and defeats the raiders, killing Blue and severely wounding Mad Saurus.

 Mad Saurus mourns the loss of Blue, whom he accepted despite Blue's differences.
 In order to combine their power, Mad Saurus consumes her corpse, transforming into a devilish red creature to battle Jack a second time.
-Jack is heavily wounded in the fight, but manages to defeat Mad Saurus by stabbing him through the forehead with his jackknife.
-Saurus stumbles around for a moment before collapsing, dead.
+During the ensuing fight, Saurus manages to seriously wound Jack using his fingernails, which have elongated into razor-sharp claws, but Jack manages to overpower him and stab him in the head using his jackknife.
+Mortally wounded, Saurus staggers about and proclaims that he will be reunited with Blue in Hell before dying.

 The battle between Mad Saurus and Jack gives Section C enough time to make their way to the surface, which is now an open, grassy plain with several ruined buildings scattered around instead of a city.
 Aila Mu laments that her skills as a model are useless in the ruined world, but the rest of Section C assures her that she is a capable and beloved leader.